sionta/blog/_posts/2023-03-23-markdown-highlighting.md

 }
 ```

-By default "lineos" is enable, to disable it add `{:.no_lineno}` after end triple backticks.
+By default "lineos" is disabled, to enable it add `{:.lineno}` after end triple backticks.

 <!-- markdownlint-disable -->
 ````markdown